annkarpinski/DU_Homework9_READMEGenerator/generatedREADME.md

  ## Contributing

- To contribute to Super Awesome Project, take note of: Contributing will give you the superpower of your choice.
+ To contribute to Super Awesome Project, take note of: Contributing will give you superpowers.

  and follow these steps: